-Lambs Ears and Honey is a blog that knows how to eat, where to eat and how to find the best local food and drink wherever she happens to be in the world.
+Lambs Ears and Honey is a food blog and travel blog where I share what I know about how to eat, where to eat and how to find the best local food and drink wherever I happen to be in the world.
 From Varenna (Italy) to Vancouver and San Francisco to South Australia, I shine a light on some of the best local produce and producers – finding culinary treasures in whichever corner of the world I am traveling.
-In between trips I still write for Tiger Tales and Fairfax Press, write food book reviews for online bookseller Boomerang Books, conduct blogging workshops and seminars, am co-founder of Food Bloggers Australia, appear regularly on Australia’s regional ABC radio talking food and travel South Australia meeting the remarkable food producers of my home state and telling their, often inspiring, stories.

 As for the name of this blog?
 The inspiration came from looking past the computer screen and out of my window at the rampant Lambs Ears which have been flowering extravagantly, attracting the ardent attentions of zillions of diligent bees.